-Your accountant spends too much time by going to every employee worked on a particular project for project expense details, putting that on paper, making a draft bill, checking it properly, and when finding it right, sending it to the customer/client.
+Your accountant spends too much time by going to every employee who worked on a particular project for project expense details, putting that on paper, making a draft bill, checking it properly, and when finding it right, sending it to the customer/client.

 Doing so, not only you will save a tremendous amount of time, but you will also save money spent on ink, pen, paper, postage, and the like.

-The time and money saved can be used in something feasible to take your business out of such complicated vertex.
+The time and money saved can be used in something feasible to take your business out of such a complicated vertex.